Global Women's Health Service

 Examples of clinical work

-Stacie Geller, PhD and Bryna Harwood, MD, MS work with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
-Julie Chor, MD, currently a Family Planning fellow at UIC, recently went to India to help develop their curriculum on Family Planning.
+Stacie Geller, PhD works with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
+Julie Chor, MD, previously a Family Planning fellow at UIC, went to India to help develop their curriculum on Family Planning.
 Dr. Chor also visited primary health centers in rural villages in India to learn more about their services and their educational needs in relation to family planning.

 In conjunction with the MIMA Foundation, three of our physicians, Drs.
-Sherry Nordstrom, Megan App, and Tracy Irwin, have traveled to Bolivia to provide gynecologic surgery services to people who would otherwise be unable to access health care.
-This June, Drs.
-Nordstrom and Irwin, a resident and a medical student will return to Bolivia to continue our work there.
+Sherry Nordstrom and Tracy Irwin, have traveled to Bolivia to provide gynecologic surgery services to people who would otherwise be unable to access health care.
 MIMA Foundation is a non-profit organization that provides medical and surgical care to indigent people in Bolivia.